Causes of Nairobi Fly Dermatitis

-This insect contains a toxin known as pederin which causes a type of irritant contact dermatitis when the insect is crushed on the skin.
+This insect contains a toxic hemolymph known as pederin which causes a type of irritant contact dermatitis when the insect is crushed on the skin.

 Symptoms of Nairobi Fly Dermatitis

-Symptoms of blister beetle dermatitis or Nairobi Fly Dermatitis include vesicles and bullae (blisters) on the skin with associated redness and edema (swelling).
+Symptoms of blister beetle dermatitis include vesicles and bullae (blisters) on the skin with associated redness and edema (swelling).

 Treatment of Nairobi Fly Dermatitis

-2. Applying a mild steroid cream for around 5 days.
+2. Applying a mild steroid cream like Hydrocortisone cream for around 5 days.

-This treatment is optional since the symptoms can resolve spontaneously in 1-2 weeks.
+The treatment of this skin condition is optional since the symptoms can resolve spontaneously in 1-4 weeks.

-Wash the all the articles of clothing that may have come in contact with the crushed bettle.
-Since most of the crushing occurs at night as a person tries to rub the bettle from their skin, this will include bed sheets and pillow cases.
+Wash all the articles of clothing that may have come in contact with the crushed bettle.
+Since most of the crushing occurs at night as a person tries to rub the bettle from their skin, this will include bed sheets and pillowcases.